-Single Parent Adoption
+Single Parent Adoption Services

 Whether your definition of "single" is in a relationship but unmarried or single and not in a relationship, you have options when it comes to your single parent adoption.
-Read a Real Single Parent's Adoption Story »
+Read a Single Parent's Adoption Story »

-Despite the greater acceptance of single parent adoption, the traditional view of parenting, that a child needs a mother and a father for healthy growth and development, still exists.
-Your family and friends may be your first hurdle.
-They may not understand why anyone would assume the responsibility for raising a child alone.
-They may ask if you have lost your senses.
+Despite the greater acceptance of single parent adoption, the traditional view of parenting — that a child needs both a mother and a father for healthy growth and development — is still out there.
+Some may not understand why you would willingly assume the responsibility of raising a child alone.
 It may or may not be possible for you to convince them that you know what you are doing.
-One single parent who experienced this situation advises if this happens to you, "Be strong!
+If this happens to you, a single parent who experienced this situation has some advice to share: "Be strong!
 You can't let people around you tear you down.
 They may be negative.
-If this is your choice, then don't let people influence you."
-She added, "Wait until the child comes and you'll see how involved some of your friends will get."
+If this is your choice, then don't let people influence you.
+Wait until the child comes and you'll see how involved some of your friends will get!"